xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-When thinking of what to teach or where to invest our time, we look for "bootstrapping" effects that come from using powerful, universally available, and extensible software---that is, teaching skills and concepts that will have the highest impact because they transfer to the greatest number of contexts or tasks.
+When thinking of what to teach or where to invest our time, we look for "bootstrapping" effects that come from using powerful, universally available, and extensible software.
+In other words, we privilege skills and concepts that will have the highest impact in the long run by transferring to the greatest number of contexts or tasks.
 The command line, for example, useful at first for file management and operating system exploration, later becomes an important resource for remote server administration, web design, and data science.
-Furthermore, the skills learned in the process of becoming comfortble on the command line transfer to physical computing, fabrication, web scraping, and text analysis.
+Furthermore, the skills learned in the process of becoming comfortable on the command line transfer to physical computing, fabrication, web scraping, and text analysis.
 Learning about relative and absolute paths locally will make it easier to understand internet infrastructure, domain names, and resource allocation.
 It leads to Secure Shell and Pretty Good Privacy (PGP), used by activists and journalists to protect their communications from surveillance.

 With the goal of bootstrapping in mind, one can see the real value of lessons that many might eschew for fear that they are too technical or complicated.
-It may be appealing at first to hide computational complexity behind "simple" visual interfaces, for example, but these interfaces do not share a common visual language and they do not transfer well across software platforms.
+It may be appealing at first to hide computational complexity behind "simple" visual interfaces, but these interfaces do not share a common visual language;
+the labor of learning one interface therefore does not not transfer well across other software platforms.
 Our colleagues in computer science sometimes worry that introducing command line interfaces and raw coding environments may alienate humanists.
-We believe that limited, "dumbed-down" interfaces do even more harm.
-They further mystify computing to an audience that already feels removed from the material contexts of their daily knowledge production.
+We believe that limited, "dumbed-down" interfaces do even more harm, further mystifying computing to an audience that already feels removed from the material contexts of their daily knowledge production.
 In building the foundations, we want our students to spend their time well: to learn tools and skills that can support a wide variety of activity within diverse cultural contexts.
 The extra care we take in explaining the reasoning behind our technological choices can motivate the students through any initial difficulties of learning how to code "the hard way," without shortcuts or artificial limitations.

 <!---
 JS: Mention the CS chair observation?